Hard Drive Making Noise?

 Cause: Motor cannot spin.
 Either heads are stuck to platters (stiction), motor bearings seized, or motor electronics failed.

-Data status: Usually 100% intact.
-The data hasn't been touched - motor just can't spin.
+Data status: Typically intact on the platters.
+The data hasn't been touched; the motor just can't spin.

 Recovery: Head unsticking or motor/platter swap.
-High success rate.
+Data is usually intact on the platters.

 Warning: Repeated spin attempts can worsen stiction or damage motor further.